 Better-Than-Basic Pullover - Shelter Version

-Our Better-Than-Basic Pullover is two years old this fall!
-Published alongside the Go-To Cardigan and the Modern Wrapper Fine, we keep finding new yarns (and some old faves) that work.
-When Brooklyn Tweed’s newest marls arrived, we knew we had to knit our pullover again with this lofty yarn.
+We keep finding new yarns (and some old faves) that work for our Better-Than-Basic Pullover, published alongside the Go-To Cardigan and the Modern Wrapper Fine.
+When Brooklyn Tweed’s marls arrived, we knew we had to knit our pullover again with this lofty yarn.
 The marled yarn elevates the simplicity of classic stockinette stitch, bringing a whole new depth to our old favorite.

 For a roomy sweatshirt feel, think about knitting it up a size larger for yourself.
 It’ll be just as cozy and comfortable, while keeping that touch of casual elegance.